moerv9/sentiment/docs/8_Conclusion.md

 This has been the limiting factor when interpreting the results.
 However, after a small time of profits at the 20th August, the chart shows a clear downward trend for both lines.
 As being said before, a rather simple strategy was chosen to primarily test if everything works on the technical side and not to make big gains.
 Although, seeing that this type of trading is easily implemented and can run in the background, moving this system a level up by improving the filters and implementing different strategies, it would lead to better results.

-There a many more strategies that could have been tested, and a few are described below in the Outlook-Section.
+There are many more strategies that could have been tested, and a few are described below in the Outlook-Section.

 ![acc balance chart](./img/results/chart_acc_balances.png)